IlinykhT/fornika/README.md

 # fornika
 Depository specially for Nika

-Nika is studying software engineering
+Nika is studying software engineering in SibFU